4.8 1700+ Google Reviews

 I am totally a house geek.
 In fact, I own several historic code books, and I enjoy internet sleuthing all things houses.
 Naturally, I enjoy writing my own articles for others.
 Click here to go down past the cool stuff and learn what is knob and tube wiring anyway.

-First, knob and tube wiring actually only referred to the two wire system that was concealed.
-Knob and tube wiring that was exposed was referred to in the NEC (National Electrical Code) as open wiring on insulators.
+First, knob and tube wiring actually only referred to the two wire system concealed in the walls.
+On the other hand, the NEC (National Electrical code) referred to exposed knob and tube wiring as OPEN WIRING ON INSULATORS.

-Chapter 2 in the 1947 defines Open Wiring on insulators as
+Chapter 2 in the 1947 NEC defines Open Wiring on insulators as

 So, “Open wiring on insulators” is the exposed type and knob and tube is the concealed type.

 Second, some knob and tube contains asbestos.
-Given the potential for fire, open wiring was limited to types that were heat, or fire resistant.
-This included rubber insulated, Slow-burning, or asbestos – varnished – cambric.
-Cambic is essentially the black cotton cloth around the wire and it was embedded with asbestos.
+The potential for fire associated with open wiring limited the wiring types to those with heat, or fire resistant qualities.
+Specifically, this included rubber insulated, slow-burning, or asbestos varnished cambric.
+Cambic is essentially the black asbestos embedded cotton cloth around the wire.

-Third, knob and tube splices were not required to be made in boxes.
+Third, the NEC did not require boxes for knob and tube splices.
 Specifically, the NEC suggested that “it is better practice to make no splices” in K&t wiring.
-However, they allowed splices such as the “Western Union Splice” to be soldered and taped.
+However, they allowed unboxed soldered and taped splices such as the “Western Union Splice."

 Commercial garages and hazardous locations makes sense.
-It took a little more digging to determine why knob and tube was not allowed in theatres and motion picture studios.
+However, it took a little more digging to solve the knob and tube prohibition in theatres and motion picture studios.

-Before 1950 most film contained nitrate.
+Apparently, before 1950 most film contained nitrate.
 Nitrate is highly flammable and theatre fires became a very real and common problem.
 In fact, the film booth itself had specific requirements.
 Only the electrical equipment and devices which was absolutely necessary to be in the booth was allowed in the booth.
-Switches, overcurrent protection devices and other equipment were not allowed in the booth.
+Accordingly, inspectors prohibited switches, overcurrent protection devices and other equipment from the booth.

 This would presumably be to prevent sparks in the booth.
-This is similar to how modern code prohibits ignition devices within 18 inches of a residential garage floor.
+Similarly, modern code prohibits ignition devices within 18 inches of a residential garage floor.

 Lastly, conduit wiring existed Since at least 1912.

-I could not find an exact date for when conduit wiring was invented, but I found at least one reference to conduit wiring being used since at least 1912.
-That means for most of the duration that k&t systems were installed, there were safer alternatives.
+I could not find an exact date for the invention of conduit.
+However, I found at least one reference to conduit wiring in 1912.
+That means for most of the life of k&t systems, there were safer alternatives.
 However, conduit wiring was twice as expensive in materials and labor, and k&t was often chosen for its price.

 If you want to check out this full estimate from 1912 here is the link.

 Knob and tube wiring is a wiring system that is found in older homes (built in the late 1800’s to about 1940).
 It consisted of two wires (copper wire)- one hot wire, and neutral wire.
-The wires were insulated with varying types of insulation, such as rubber insulation, or asbestos treated cotton insulation.
+Manufacturers used varying types of insulation, such as rubber insulation, or asbestos treated cotton insulation.

 Electricity is inherently a fire hazard, especially in timber homes.
-To reduce the chance of fire, knob and tube wires were insulated from the wood framing and other combustibles with knobs and tubes.
+Accordingly porcelain knobs and tubes insulated the wires from the combustible wood framing.

-Glass or porcelain knobs, or ceramic knobs were used to suspend the wires at least 1/2 inch from the surface of the wood.
+These glass or porcelain knobs, or ceramic knobs suspended the wires at least 1/2 inch from the surface of the wood.
 The knobs were also referred to as cleats.

 As stated, knob and tube consisted of two wires, the live wires, and the neutral wires.
 These systems, just like most older electrical systems, did not have ground wires.
-Ground wiring code requirements did not begin until 1956, and were not required on all circuits until 1962.
+Ground wiring code requirements did not begin until 1956.
+Furthermore, the NEC did not require ground wires on all circuits until 1962.
 This lack of a ground wire is the most significant con of k&t systems.

 The ground wire bonds all metal non current carrying components together and back to the main panel.
 In the event of ground faults, this wire carries the flow of electricity back to main panel allowing the circuit breaker to trip.

 Without a ground wire present, non current carrying metal components, such as the metal frame of an appliance, will hold current during a fault, until it becomes grounded.
-If a homeowner touches the frame, and is grounded, the electricity will flow through them.
+If a grounded homeowner touches the frame, the electricity will flow through them.
 Obviously, this is also known as an electrical shock.

 Insurance companies and home inspectors tend to insist that knob and tube wiring is unsafe.
 However, there is nothing inherently more unsafe about knob and tube wiring than any other electricity in the home.
 The mere fact that it is an old wiring system does not make it unsafe.